Securities Lending Strategies: Exclusive Valuations and Auction Bids: Exclusive Valuation

 We now provide various methods to come up with more conservative estimates of the valuation.
-First, we can set $\delta_{i}=0$ or when excess demand is zero.
+We call these conservative valuations because they underestimate the potential benefit or profits such a valuation would bring.
+As we can see from (Eq. \ref{eq:9}), there are two variables that can be useful towards this end.
+First, we can set $\delta_{i}=0$ or when excess demand is zero (other alternatives are lower values of $\delta_{i}$), giving us a conservative valuation, $\upsilon^{conservative}$,with zero excess demand,

 Instead of using the rates at which the desk makes loans to borrowers, we can use the rate at which it finds supply from other beneficial owners.
 Sometimes, where no other supply is available a theoretical rate is used by lending desks.
 The different possible variations here would depend on the different types of rates (possibly due to different levels of spread) a lending desk would use on a daily basis and also store historically.
-We show two variations.
+We show two variations one which has a lower value of the loan rates, $\upsilon^{beta\;alternate}$, and another combines zero excess demand with the lower value of the loan rates , $\upsilon^{alternate}$,

 This gives the following pecking order of valuations for the exclusive.

 The intermediary can decide on their level of aggressiveness and choose which of the valuations they wants to use, depending on how many exclusives they already have, the extent of overlap with their internal inventory, the number of special names in the exclusive portfolio and the volatility of the time series of daily profits from the exclusive.
 Such a tiered approach is found to be more practical rather than having an exact valuation since there are too many sources of uncertainty and the noise or the variance of any exact valuation number would tend to be high.